bhavyasharma2/AI-Agent-for-Student-Support/README.md

-# ASKIVA - AI-Powered Academic Chatbot
+# AI-Powered Academic Chatbot

-ASKIVA is an **AI-driven academic chatbot** designed to assist students and instructors by providing instant responses, subject-specific insights, and academic guidance.
+This is an **AI-driven academic chatbot** designed to assist students and instructors by providing instant responses, subject-specific insights, and academic guidance.

 This is a **full-stack** project consisting of a **Next.js** frontend and a **Flask-based** backend.